nimbly/Limber/README.md

 Route actions *must* return a `ResponseInterface` instance.

-Limber uses reflection based autowiring to automatically resolve your route action's parameters - including the `ServerRequestInterface` instance and any path parameters.
+Limber uses reflection based autowiring to automatically resolve your route action"s parameters - including the `ServerRequestInterface` instance and any path parameters.
 This applies for both closure based handlers as well as **Class@Method** based handlers.

 You may also optionally supply a PSR-11 compliant `ContainerInterface` instance to aid in route handler resolution.
 By doing this, you can